binidowu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. 1-who_am_i: This script prints the effective username of the current user.

 3. 2-groups: This script prints all the groups the current user is part of.

+4. 3-new_owner: This script changes the owner of the file hello to the user betty.